open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

     .. markdown::

-      Infrastructure transparency portal creators should consider what other types of information might be important to citizens, in addition to the in depth scrutiny related information in the project level data specification.
+      Infrastructure transparency portal creators should consider what other types of information might be important to citizens, in addition to the in depth scrutiny related information in the project-level data specification.

       For example, [Highways England](https://highwaysengland.co.uk/roads/) provides links to congestion and traffic restriction information alongside information on roads projects.